Bucks top Thunder, snap five-game losing streak

-Giannis Antetokounmpo scored 29 points and grabbed 19 rebounds as the Milwaukee Bucks beat the visiting Oklahoma City Thunder 98-85 on Friday to snap a five-game losing streak.
+Giannis Antetokounmpo scored 29 points and grabbed 19 rebounds Friday night as the Milwaukee Bucks beat the visiting Oklahoma City Thunder 98-85 to snap a five-game losing streak.

-Milwaukee's 98 points were its second-lowest of the season, but the Bucks made up for it on defense.
-Milwaukee hadn't held an opponent under 90 points all season.
+Milwaukee's 98 points were its second-lowest of the season, the second night in a row they were held under 100, but the Bucks made up for it on defense.
+It was the first time Milwaukee had held an opponent under 90 points all season.

-The Bucks grabbed control with a 21-5 run to start the third quarter, going 9 of 12 from the field in the first seven-plus minutes.
+The Bucks grabbed control with a 23-5 run to start the third quarter to take a 69-47 advantage, going 9 of 12 from the field in the first seven-plus minutes.

 The Thunder were just 1 of 10 from behind the arc in the third, 6 of 21 from the floor overall.